Go back

 If you are choosing between a workstation build and cloud GPUs, the cost math is only part of the story.
-This guide breaks down price trends, breakeven points, and the practical tradeoffs for indie developers, researchers, and startups.
+This guide breaks down price trends, breakeven points, and practical tradeoffs.

 1. Why this question matters

-The question "rent vs buy GPUs for AI" keeps climbing as models balloon and hardware prices stay volatile.
+The question "buy vs rent GPUs for AI" keeps climbing as models balloon and hardware prices stay volatile.
 The right answer depends on three variables:

 We crunch real numbers below so you can plug in your own workload.